Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Introduction

 In this work, we propose a hybrid Kolmogorov-Arnold Chemical Reaction Neural Network (KA-CRNN) structure that assimilates these two techniques to fully leverage and maximize their unique benefits.
-The CRNN backbone retains exact adherence to the Arrhenius and mass action laws, while a sparse set of learnable KAN activations defines each kinetic parameter as a fully visualizable and symbolically interpretable function of an external variable, here the system pressure.
-This specifically designed insertion of KAN-based kinetic parameters enables the CRNN to learn assumption-free responses of the kinetic rates to the pressure and other external factors, extending its application scope to a broader range of chemical kinetic systems than was previously possible with CRNNs.
-We demonstrate its functionality here in a simple pressure-sensitive reaction.
+The CRNN backbone retains exact adherence to the Arrhenius and mass action laws, providing strong inductive bias in the temperature dependence and facilitating a sparse overall structure.
+A relatively lean set of learnable KAN activations, meanwhile, defines each kinetic parameter as a unique, fully visualizable, and symbolically interpretable function of an external variable, here the pressure as parameterized by individual collider concentrations.
+This specifically designed insertion of KAN-based CRNN parameters enables assumption-free responses of the Arrhenius kinetic rates to the global pressure, collider-specific concentrations, and external factors, while retaining a highly sparse and fully interpretable chemical model representation. {Its dependence on fully parameterized Arrhenius and mass action temperature scalings coupled with a data-driven pressure function differentiate it from the Chebyshev polynomial approach {\cite{venkatesh1997parameterization}}, which involves a complete data-driven inference of the entire temperature and pressure response.
+This partial dependence on existing temperature rate forms enables visualization and human interpretation not available with the black-box Chebyshev polynomials: each Arrhenius parameter can be directly plotted as a function of collider concentrations, facilitating qualitative identification and understanding of kinetic trends.} This model development extends the scope of the CRNN model family to a broader range of chemical kinetic systems previously inaccessible to vanilla CRNNs.
+We demonstrate its functionality here in three proof-of-concept cases at varying temperatures, third-body concentrations, bath gas mixtures, pressure dependencies, and falloff functions.